thomasnwilson/class-yaml-2017/analysis/miechv-3-measures/miechv-3-measures.md

 * **numerator**: *N* of families referred this month that were offered home visiting services that enrolled in home visiting services
 * **denominator**: *N* of families referred this month with a completed referral

 ### enroll_lag
 Among families enrolled, Average *N* of days between receipt of referral and enrollment

 * **measure** #11; **pd**: 3
+* **definition**: Since there could be different valid definitions of “referral date”, this may need to be measures #11a, #11b, #11c …
 * **note**: Possibly using date when client is: (a) entered into the system, (b) assigned to program, (c) assigned to provider, ...

 ### visit_drought